 Step 11: Set Up the Shopify POS App

 Once you have things set up on the back end, it’s time to open your Shopify POS mobile app.
-To get started, either head over to the Google’s Play store or the App Store and search for the Shopify POS app (not Shopify ecommerce).
+To get started, either head over to the Google Play Store or the App Store and search for the Shopify POS app (not Shopify ecommerce).
 Once you find the app and download it to your device, you will then want to sign in using the same sign-in information you used for your Shopify account to connect the app to your store.

 Once logged in, select your store and give Shopify access permissions.
 Then, set your individual 4-digit PIN, and you are in!